Middle School Education

 For required courses in these areas students should consult their liberal arts/science advisor.

 Admission Requirements: Undergraduate Program

 Students planning to minor in Middle School Education will progress through a three-stage process.
 Each stage must be completed satisfactorily prior to passage to the next stage.
-Students will major in the Liberal Arts and Science content area in which they intend to teach.
+Students will pursue a major in the content area relevant to their licensure as listed above.